 The Group determines whether goodwill is impaired at least on an annual basis.
 This requires an estimation of the value-in-use of the cash-generating units to which the goodwill is allocated.
-In assessing the recoverability of the Group's goodwill, management exercised significant judgments and used assumptions such as revenue growth rates, discount rates and long-term growth rates in estimating the value-in-use of these cash-generating units.
-Considering the U.S. crisis and the unemployment rate, the Group recognized an impairment provision of ₱105.8 million since December 31, 2009 on its investment in Cirrus.
+Estimating a value-in-use amount requires management to make an estimate of the expected future cash flows from the cash-generating unit and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
+Considering the U.S. crisis and the unemployment rate, the Group recognized an impairment provision of \$\mathbb{P}100.0\$ million since December 31, 2009 on its investment in Cirrus.
 In 2017, the Group sold its investment in Cirrus including goodwill allocated to Cirrus (see Note 7).

-As at December 31, 2017 and 2016, the carrying value of goodwill amounted to ₱1,302.3 million and ₱1,889.5 million, respectively (see Note 6).
+As at December 31, 2017 and 2016, the carrying value of goodwill amounted to £1,302.3 million and £1,889.5 million, respectively (see Note 6).